landonb/dubs-vim/readme-using.pt2.rst

    - Use the ``:runtime! {file}`` command; or

-   - If you're running Dubsacks, release all buffers and quit, which will delete the Session file.
+   - If you're running Dubs Vim, release all buffers and quit, which will delete the Session file.
      Type ``<Alt-f>e`` to close all windows and then type ``<Alt-f>x`` to quit,
-     and Dubsacks will destroy Session.vim on its way out.
+     and Dubs Vim will destroy Session.vim on its way out.

 Non-Interactive Features
 ------------------------